mjfrigaard/sharing-your-work/manuscript/03chapter.md

 $ ls code | grep "download" | less
 ```

-This should display the following result:
+The code above should display the following result:

 ```
 00.2-download-538.R